Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-01/21-page.md

 If you put your README file in your repository's root directory, GitHub will recognize and automatically surface your README to repository visitors.
 Don't worry if this doesn't quite make sense yet: we can provide an example!
 Go ahead, <a href="{{ site.git_address }}" target="_blank">check ours out</a>.

-**For every project you submit, you will also write a short report in markdown.** This report should discuss a number of things every week:
+**For every project you submit, you will also write a short report in markdown.** This report is the `readme.md` for that directory, and should discuss a number of things every week:

 - Summarize the work you did this cycle, paying particular attention to the individual choices you made.
 - Did you have any problems or issues?
 How did you solve these?